How to Strip Furniture and Stain Wood: A Complete Guide

 A Word of Caution Before You Begin

 Before I walk you through this stripping furniture tutorial, let’s talk about safety and disposal.
-First of all, never ever use a paint stripper that contains methylene chloride.
+First of all, never ever use a paint stripper that contains methylene chloride, as mentioned above.
 In fact, the Environmental Protection Agency (EPA) banned this chemical in strippers because some people died from using them.
 The chemical strippers I recommend below do not have methylene chloride, by the way.
 If you’ve got some old stripper under your sink, get rid of it and buy the environmentally friendly stuff.

 Speaking of getting rid of…make sure you properly dispose of your chemical strippers and the gunk that you remove.
 Check your local recycling to see when the hours are for you to drop it off.
 I’d recommend disposing of it in a clean paint can with a lid (you can buy blank metal paint cans from Home Depot).
 Don’t throw it away and don’t dump it in the grass.